eugenividal/Data_Analysis_and_Statistical_Inference_using_R/README.md

 Next, we are required to do the same test using only week-days (excluding Saturday and Sunday).

-This time the null hypothesis is that the frequency of accidents is equally distributed per week days (i.e. the probability of accidents per each week day is 1/5).
+This time, the null hypothesis is that the frequency of accidents is equally distributed per week days (i.e. the probability of accidents per each week day is 1/5).
 The alternative hypothesis is that their frequency differs (i.e. the probability of accidents per each week day is not 1/5).

 *H*<sub>0</sub> : *p* = 1/5   *v**s*.   *H*<sub>1</sub> : *p* ≠ 1/5